pytroll/pytroll-collectors/doc/source/index.rst

-If the collected segments are in an S3 object store, the ``check_existing_files_after_start`` feature needs some additional configuration All the connection configurations and such are done using the `fsspec`_ configuration system.
+If the collected segments are in an S3 object store, the ``check_existing_files_after_start`` feature needs some additional configuration.
+All the connection configurations and such are done using the `fsspec`_ configuration system.

 An example configuration could be for example placed in `~/.config/fsspec/s3.json`::